From Sky to Sea

 Our first ride of your tour traces a westward loop through the Ariège Pyrenees that includes the Col de Port, featured in the Tour de France since its very first foray into the Pyrenees in 1910.
 Going deeper into the mountains your loop rises and descends on pristine roads, through dense forests and open pasture land.
 The view of the magnificent landscapes from our last col of the day – the Port de Lers – is worth all the effort you’ll put in today!

-A short transfer in the morning takes you to the Col de Marmare, where we start our ride to the hot spring resort of Molitg-les-Bains.
 Highlights today include the deep, rural atmosphere of this hidden area of France, with alternating attractive forests and pastureland.
 The route is hilly, but apart from your main objective of the day (Col de Jau – 1506m), there is nothing too challenging.
-We will aim to be in Molitg-les-Bains sometime after lunch, so that you have a full afternoon to enjoy our thermal resort.
+We will aim to be in the hot spring resort hamlet of Molitg-les-Bains sometime after lunch, so that you have a full afternoon to enjoy our thermal resort.
 You might even decide to take a mud bath before dinner!

 We continue our eastward route through the foothills of the French department of Pyréneés-Orientales, past pretty Catalan villages that lead us down to the Mediterranean Sea.
 Your route hugs the coast for 15 kilometers before climbing over our ‘secret col’ (we’ll tell you the story, don’t worry!) out of Banyuls-sur-Mer.
 At the top of this lovely, lonely climb you are in Spain.
 From here we descend towards our last challenge of the day: to the gigantic Benedictine monastery of Sant Pere de Rodes, from which you have unobstructed views over the Mediterranean and a fantastic descent to your seaside hotel in El Port de Selva.

 Port de Selva to Girona.
 Approximately 103 km and 1300 m